The Components of Performance Management: 4 Handy Examples

 So, how do you create an effective performance management system that benefits both employers and employees?

 This article will explain what performance management is, why taking it seriously is so important, and its key components.
+Plus, we’ll go over the performance management process steps and some performance management examples.
 Continue reading to be inspired to improve performance management in your business and team outcomes.

 Performance management is the process used to ensure a company connects its mission to the work of its people effectively and efficiently.